yegor256/blog/_posts/2014/oct/2014-10-05-ten-hosted-continuous-integration-services.md

 [email me](/about-me.html), I'll review and add them to this list.
 BTW, here is a ["full" list](https://en.wikipedia.org/wiki/Comparison_of_continuous_integration_software) of continuous integration software and services.

+By the way, a few platforms from this list contacted me and asked to review them again.
+Some even offered me money to put them higher in the list (kidding).
+Anyway, it's up to you to decide whether it's a good sign or not (I think it's good, they care about their PR).
+I marked them in the list with &#x263A; emoji.

 ## Best Four